 The BestLife4Pets is an all-natural botanical formula that uses cherry plum, rock rose, clematis, impatients, and star of Bethlehem to ease your puss into a state of zen-like calm.
 You can spray this onto your cat crate, car seats, furniture, or you can rub it on your hands and put it directly on their fur.
 It is completely safe and non-addicting, as well.

 This is a great option that comes in a leak-proof bottle, so you can take it on the go.
 The spray does not stain your furniture, plus it has a pleasant fragrance you will enjoy.
 Not only that, but it is formulated without any harmful or artificial ingredients.
 Finally, the BestLife4Pets will take effect in as little as 15 minutes and last for hours.
-Overall, this is our favorite choice for a calming cat spray.
+Overall, this is our favorite choice for best cat calming spray.

-If you are looking for a more affordable option for your stressed-out puss, Nature’s Miracle P-5780 Just For Cats Calming Spray is a good option for you.
+If you are looking for a more affordable option for your stressed-out puss, Nature’s Miracle Just For Cats Calming Spray is a good option for you.
 This non-sedating formula will reduce your pet’s anxiety during car rides, vet appointments, and much more.

 Nature’s Miracle is long-lasting and works within 20 minutes.
 The formula is made of herb, flower, and plant extracts such as lemongrass.
 You can spray it on all surfaces such as your cat carrier, couch, and rugs to keep your little one comfortable.